Deutsche Ost-Afrika Linie: World War One and its aftermath

 The subsidy contract of 1900, which expired in 1915, was not extended as a result of the war.
-In 1916 Woermann sold the Woermann Line and the Deutsche Ost-Afrika Linie to a consortium made up of HAPAG, Norddeutscher Lloyd (NDL) and Hugo Stinnes.
+In 1916 Woermann sold Woermann Line and DOAL to a consortium made up of HAPAG, Norddeutscher Lloyd (NDL) and Hugo Stinnes.
 The company lost all ships due to the First World War and the Versailles Treaty.

 The Stinnes shares were taken over by HAPAG and NDL in 1921.